 The qualification covers knowledge such as the roles and responsibilities of the first aider, how to assess an incident.
-The qualification also covers first aid skills in cardiopulmonary resuscitation (CPR), safe use of an AED and assisting a casualty who is choking and dealing with external bleeding and hypovolemic shock, also how to provide first aid for minor injuries.
+The qualification also covers first aid skills in cardiopulmonary resuscitation (CPR) and assisting a casualty who is choking and dealing with external bleeding and hypovolemic shock, also how to provide first aid for minor injuries.